rebeccaacioadea/project-2/README.md

 ## Potential future features

 ### Problems
-During this project, we spent most time working on separate components, hence more than one component at a time, we were faced with so much errors and we didn’t know what was causing them, and on top of that every time I wanted to ‘console.log’ on chrome, my partner had to do it for me.
+During this project, we spent most time working on separate components, hence more than one component at a time, we were faced with so many errors and we didn’t know what was causing them, and on top of that every time I wanted to ‘console.log’ on chrome, my partner had to do it for me.
 The solution I came out with was, I copied the code for the components I was working on and commented out the code on my partner VS Code.
 I use my own VScode to write the code, and chrome to test that it works properly before inserting the code back to our project.

-## Summary
+## Key learnings:

-By the end of this project, I became more confident in using public API to build a React application
+By the end of this project, I had become more confident in using public API, accessing and manipulating information from an endpoint to build a React application

 Throughout this project, I have learnt: